TheShadowEevee/Sharpii-NetCore/Sharpii/README.txt

 /------------------------------>

-I won't go in to detail here, but to see all the commands, just start up the command prompt, navigate to the folder containing Sharpii, and type:
+I won't go in to detail here, but to see all the commands, just start up the terminal, navigate to the folder containing Sharpii, and type:

-                                    Sharpii.exe -h
+                                    ./Sharpii (Or your OS's equivalent)

 OR, if you want help with a specific function use

-                             Sharpii.exe [function] -h
+                             ./Sharpii [function] -h (Or your OS's equivalent)

 Where [function] would obviously be replaced with the function you want help with.